Sebiworld/AppApi/README.md

 ### Double JWT (Recommended for apps)

 The best way to connect any kind of app to your endpoint is to enable [double JWT authentication](#double-jwt).
-Double JWT means, that an authenticated user gets a longer-living refreshtoken and an accesstoken with only a short life.
+Double JWT means, that an authenticated user gets a longer-living refresh-token and an access-token with only a short life.
 The access-token is used to legitimate any request.
-The refreshtoken lets you get a new accesstoken, if the old one is expired.
+The refresh-token lets you get a new access-token, if the old one is expired.
 So, if anyone manages to intercept one of your requests and snatches a token, he can wreak havoc only temporarily until it expires.

 An application with double-JWT authentication needs two different secrets that are configurable in the configuration-screen.
-The "Token Secret" is used to sign the refreshtokens.
-The value of "Accesstoken Secret" is used, as you may already suspect, to sign all accesstokens.
+The "Token Secret" is used to sign the refresh-tokens.
+The value of "Access-token Secret" is used, as you may already suspect, to sign all access-tokens.
 A random token secret with a reasonable length of 52 characters will be prefilled in a newly created application.
 But of course you have the possibility to change it to a custom value.

 Let us now turn to the request.
-I will demonstrate it with simple Angular-code examples, but you shurely can do the same thing in any other programming language as well.
-To get your first refreshtoken you simply have to login with a valid username/password combination:
+I will demonstrate it with simple Angular-code examples, but you surely can do the same thing in any other programming language as well.
+To get your first refresh-token you simply have to login with a valid username/password combination:

 ```typescript
 // Example with username/pass as a basic-authorisation header (recommended):